reinnet/RoadToMSc/README.md

 course :tada:.
 At the end, you must complete your thesis and solution to your proposed problem.
 I wish you a nice thesis :muscle:.

+## Special Thanks
+I am want to thank Behrooz Farkiani who help me so much in this dark way.

 ## Results
 ### 1
 - Node 0: CPU: 1 RAM: 1